berkgurdamar/predatoR/README.md

 -   `amino_acid_features()`
 -   `impact_prediction()`

-Utility functions can be used alone, for more detail please see vignette.
+Utility functions can be used alone, for more detail please see vignette via `vignette("predatoR_Vignette")`.